maitiennguyen/23CCSR/README.md

 ## File Documentation
 <a name="filedoc"></a>

 ### Python Files

+The script for the tool consists of the following files:

-- main.py: This is the main script that should be run to execute the tool.
+- `main.py`: This is the main script that should be run to execute the tool.
 It integrates all the other Python files and orchestrates the workflow.

-- user_input.py: This contains methods to process user terminal arguments and handle any argument errors.
+- `user_input.py`: This contains methods to process user terminal arguments and handle any argument errors.
 It ensures that the user inputs are correctly parsed and validated before further processing.

-- blast.py: This contains methods to perform BLAST (Basic Local Alignment Search Tool) and reciprocal BLAST searches.
+- `blast.py`: This contains methods to perform BLAST (Basic Local Alignment Search Tool) and reciprocal BLAST searches.
 It also handles the processing and validation of the search results.

-- annotation.py: This contains methods to sort the BLAST results into two lists: one that requires manual annotation and another that can undergo automated annotation.
+- `annotation.py`: This contains methods to sort the BLAST results into two lists: one that requires manual annotation and another that can undergo automated annotation.
 This file helps streamline the annotation process by categorizing the results accordingly.

-- clustal.py: This contains methods to perform Clustal analysis.
+- `clustal.py`: This contains methods to perform Clustal analysis.
 It facilitates multiple sequence alignment, allowing for the creation of biologically meaningful alignments of divergent sequences in the search set.

-- process_specs.py: This contains methods to sort species by family.
+-` process_specs.py`: This contains methods to sort species by family.
 It aids in the organization and classification of species based on their taxonomic families.

-- run_clustal.py: This script is an add-on tool and can be used if manual Clustal analysis is required.
+- `run_clustal.py`: This script is an add-on tool and can be used if manual Clustal analysis is required.

 ### Output Files

+After running the tool, the following output files will be generated:

+- `nucl.fna`: The genome dataset of all species in the search set in FASTA format.

+- `prot.faa`: The protein dataset of all species in the search set in FASTA format.

+- `all_spec.txt`: A text file containing the names of all species in the search set.

+- `prot_data_specs.txt`: A text file containing the names of species in the search set with a protein dataset.

+- `prot_files_all_dict.txt`: A text file containing the file paths to the protein files in FASTA format for each species with a protein dataset in the search set.

+- Folders named after the input taxon IDs: Each folder contains the genome and protein dataset files for each species in that taxon.

+- `[blast_type]1_[#]_dict.txt`: A text file containing the BLAST results in Python dictionary format before any validation.
+The `#` represents the query round number, and `blast_type` can be either `blastp` or `tblastx` depending on the query sequence type.

+- `[blast_type]2_[#]_dict.txt`: A text file containing the BLAST results in Python dictionary format after being validated by reciprocal BLAST.
+The `#` represents the query round number, and `blast_type` can be either `blastp` or `tblastx` depending on the query sequence type.

+- `[blast_type]_[#]_dict.txt`: A text file containing the BLAST results in Python dictionary format before or after reciprocal BLAST.
+The `#` represents the query round number, and `blast_type` can be either `tblastn` or `blastx`.

+- `[blast_type]_[#]_summary_report.txt`: A text file containing a summary of the valid BLAST hits.
+The `#` represents the query round number.

+- `complete_blast_summary_report.txt`: A text file containing an overview summary of the BLAST results from all query rounds.

+- `annotated_[species_name]_dict.txt`: A text file containing information about annotated nucleotide hits for a specific query species and round.
+The `[species_name]` represents the query species for that round.

+- `[species_name]_man_anno_seqs.txt`: A text file containing information about nucleotide hit sequences that need to be manually annotated and excluded from the script's Clustal analysis for a specific query species and round.

+- `all_man_anno.txt`: A text file containing information about all nucleotide hit sequences that require manual annotation from all query rounds.

+- `complete_manual_anno_summary.txt`: A text file containing a summary overview of all sequences that require manual annotation from all query rounds.

+- `complete_auto_anno_summary.txt`: A text file containing a summary overview of all sequences that have been automatically annotated by the script from all query rounds.

+- `auto_anno_seqs.fasta`: A file containing all script-annotated nucleotide sequences in FASTA format from all query rounds.

+- `auto_algn.clustal`: The Clustal analysis results of all protein and nucleotide hit alignments from all query rounds in Clustal format.

+- `auto_algn.fasta`: The Clustal analysis results of all protein and nucleotide hit alignments from all query rounds in FASTA format.

+These output files provide valuable information and results from the tool's data mining and analysis workflow, any files not mentioned are miscellaneous and can be discarded.

+### Required Files for Re-using search set

+If you want to re-run the script and the search set remains the same as the previous run (when the argument for -download is 'no'), then the following files are required to be in the working directory for the script to run:

+- `nucl.fna`
+- `prot.faa`
+- `all_spec.txt`
+- `prot_data_specs.txt`
+- `prot_files_all_dict.txt`
+- All folders named after the input taxon IDs

 ## Troubleshooting